Salat al-Istikharah: Description of the prayer

 O Allah, I seek Your guidance [in making a choice] by virtue of Your knowledge, and I seek ability by virtue of Your power, and I ask You of Your great bounty.
 You have power, I have none.
 And You know, I know not.
 You are the Knower of hidden things.
 O Allah, if in Your knowledge, this matter (then it should be mentioned by name) is good for me both in this world and the hereafter, then ordain it for me, make it easy for me, and bless it for me.
 And if in Your knowledge it is bad for me and for my religion, my livelihood and my affairs (or: for me both in this world and the next), then turn me away from it, [and turn it away from me], and ordain for me the good wherever it may be and make me pleased with it.

+Muhammad ibn Bashar (may Allah be pleased with him)....
+Abu Bakr as-Siddiq (may Allah be pleased with him) reported: When the Prophet (peace and blessings of Allah be upon him) intended to do something, he would say: (O Allah, make my action good and choose for me a good action).